-time.
-One of the coolest options is to recolor the hue of your entire picture so that it looks almost like a duotone
+One of the coolest options for editing pictures in PowerPoint is to change the hue of your entire picture so that it looks almost like a

 apply corrections to your

-Color option can help you do more with your pictures.
-Be aware though that this Color option does not work like a coloring book; rather
+can also help you do more with your pictures.
+Be aware though that this Color option does not work like a coloring book; rather it changes

-it changes the overall hue color of the entire picture, saturates color values, change the overall color tone, and do more.
+the overall hue color of the entire picture, saturates color values, changes the overall color tone, and does more.
 Follow these steps to

 have a picture on your slide, just double-click it to activate the Picture Tools Format tab of the

 Figure 1: Picture Tools Format tab of the Ribbon

 Within the Picture Tools Format tab, click the Color button

 red within Figure 2) to access the Color drop-down gallery